500 Internal Server Error

 (Note: if the server is a Windows system, then replace the first line above with either #!perl or #!c:\path\to\perl.exe.)

 Now try to access the page in your browser again.
 If it works (you see "testing..." as its output) then you know that your server is at least configured properly for running Perl CGI scripts.
 If it doesn't work, then that may mean the problem is in the server configuration, rather than with your CGI script.
 (For example, are you sure you actually have Perl installed?
-Virtually all UNIX/Linux/OS X servers do, but Windows servers usually need to have it installed manually, from a package like ActivePerl.)
+Virtually all UNIX/Linux/OS X servers do, but Windows servers usually need to have it installed manually, from a free package like ActivePerl.)

 Assuming your server is configured properly for running CGI scripts, your problem may be one of these common causes for the Internal Server Error: